delner/docker/nginx-unicorn-rails/README.md

 3. *Development w/ docker-compose*: Same as above, but your application consists of multiple containers you want to configure together.
 4. *Both development and production* (recommended): You want to develop locally, but have the option to build and deploy containers.

-For each, you will need to copy/create a few files in your project.
+For each, you will need to create a few files in your project.
+You can copy them from the sample directories in this repo, or create them yourself via the instructions.
 See the below sections for the one that fits your needs.

 (It's highly recommended you use the gem cache for faster builds, and `docker-compose` configurations provided for development environments.
 Makes starting your application as simple as `docker-compose up`!)